 The Code supports the development of more projects with co-benefits.
 The Code also recognises that transparency and availability of co-benefit information is vital to drive carbon investment toward more projects with significant co-benefits.
-Where appropriate this should be published in collaboration with beneficiaries and respecting any community (IP) intellectual property (particularly Traditional Ecological Knowledge and Indigenous IP).
+Where appropriate this should be published in collaboration with beneficiaries and respecting any community intellectual property (IP) (particularly Traditional Ecological Knowledge and Indigenous IP).